Click here to view our FASD Clinic Brochure.

 To request an appointment for a Fetal Alcohol Spectrum Disorder (FASD) diagnostic evaluation at one of the Washington State FAS Diagnostic & Prevention Network (FAS DPN) clinics, we need you to complete and submit our New Patient Information Form (NPIF).

 The NPIF allows you to share with us your concerns about the patient and why you are seeking a FASD diagnostic evaluation.
 To be seen at one of our FASD Clinics, an individual must have a confirmed prenatal alcohol exposure history.
-We see patients of all ages (newborn to adult).
+We see patients under the age of 22 years.

 There are 3 ways you can obtain our New Patient Information Form (NPIF):